 Here’s an easy winter strategy to consider.
 Don’t cut your grass.
 Grasses can also provide shelter for birds with their seeds serving as another food source.

-During freezing temperatures, finding fresh clean water can be a real challenge.
+During freezing temperatures, finding fresh clean water to drink can be a real challenge.
 The solution: a bird bath would be a welcome sight for all birds.
 For a year-round solution, we offer a bird bath de-icer.
+Birds also use bird baths to clean themselves and, in warmer temperatures, to cool themselves off.
+When birds can effectively clean themselves, this helps them to remain healthy.

 As already mentioned, tree cones and grass seed can help to sustain birds in the winter months.
 To provide more natural food sources, you can plant American BeautyBerry, bayberry, inkberry, and winter holly and let the birds feast on the berries.
 You can also wait until spring to cut back your flowers.
 Black-eyed Susans and coneflowers are examples of flowers that can provide food for birds during the frosty months.